tianboh/compiler/lab4/README.md

 * Expressions are well typed.
 Including function call arguments, variable assignment, conditions, return etc.
 * Control flow path with non-void return has proper returned.

+It will not check whether a field of struct is properly defined before use.
+It only checks whether this struct is declared before use.
+In other words, it only checks the highest level for dot, array access, and deref operations.
+Also, assign operation to deref lvalue will lead to extra check(make sure this lvalue is defined before deref).

+Assign NULL to a pointer will lead to variable defined.
+Though it is wrong, but this should be the scope of dynamic check at later phase, instead of static check here.

+Once semantic analysis is finished, it generates TST(Typed Syntax Tree).
+TST keeps track of type information on AST: each expression is attached with a type.
+This information helps to get size information in later phases.

+## Dynamic Semantic
+Memory access order and sanity check can be tricky.
+So C0 gives dynamic semantic to clarify this ambiguity.
+Check [concepts](https://www.cs.cmu.edu/afs/cs/academic/class/15411-f20/www/lec/13-dynamic-notes.pdf), [pointer, array](https://www.cs.cmu.edu/afs/cs/academic/class/15411-f20/www/lec/14-mutable-notes.pdf) and [struct](https://www.cs.cmu.edu/afs/cs/academic/class/15411-f20/www/lec/15-structs-notes.pdf) for details.

+Here are two simple examples to illustrate the importance of dynamic semantics.

+*p = 1/0

+This leads to div-by-zero error.

+and

+**p = 1/0.

+This leads to illegal memory access error.

+The general idea for memory access is to evaluate from left to right.
+If lvalue is memory access, evaluate this address before assignment(in the last).
+However, notice that calculating address itself may lead to other errors.
+The reason why **p lead to illegal memory access is that *p should be evaluated first(not **p), and this leads to a illegal memory access error.
+This also explains why *p = 1/0 leads to div-by-zero error because p is legal and then 1/0 is measured.
+[Here(section 5)](https://www.cs.cmu.edu/afs/cs/academic/class/15411-f20/www/lec/14-mutable-notes.pdf) gives a more elaborated explanation for above two cases.

 ## IR tree
 The IR data structure provides assembly-like statements and expressions.
 High-level controlflow statements in AST, like while and if, are translated to low-level jump and conditional jump in IR.
 Ternary operation are also translated to statements with jump.

 Statements may have side effect and expressions are guaranteed to be effect-free.
 Some expressions(div, mod, shift) are transformed to effect statement, and the rest are pure as it is.
 New temporaries are created as destination of expressions with side-effect.
+Expressions are attached with size information.

 Variables in AST are translated to temporary in IR.
 Boolean constant is replaced with integer(true for 1 and false for 0).
+Notice that L4 provides pointer type, so expression may of size QWORD.
+In such case, IR provides cast instruction for them.

+Dot, array access and deref are transformed to memory access.
+IR provides load and store statements for them.
+Dynamic check statements are added before store and load.

 ## Dominator and SSA
 SSA is built on IR trees.
 SSA is composed with basic blocks, where each block start with a label and read until next label.
 SSA first build dominator trees based on [A Simple, Fast Dominance Algorithm](https://www.cs.rice.edu/~keith/EMBED/dom.pdf).